andrew/ultimate-awesome/README.md

 - [Awesome-Dataset-Distillation](https://github.com/Guang000/Awesome-Dataset-Distillation) - A curated list of awesome papers on dataset distillation and related applications.
 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [awesome-spark](https://github.com/awesome-spark/awesome-spark) - A curated list of awesome Apache Spark packages and resources.
-- [cybersources](https://github.com/bst04/cybersources) - A curated list of cybersecurity tools and resources.
+- [Awesome-GraphRAG](https://github.com/DEEP-PolyU/Awesome-GraphRAG) - Awesome-GraphRAG: A curated list of resources (surveys, papers, benchmarks, and opensource projects) on graph-based retrieval-augmented generation. .
 - [awesome-flipperzero-withModules](https://github.com/RogueMaster/awesome-flipperzero-withModules) - A collection of awesome resources & modules for the Flipper Zero device.
 Best used with Rogue Master Flipper Zero Custom Firmware.
 - [awesome-markdown-editors](https://github.com/mundimark/awesome-markdown-editors) - A collection of awesome markdown editors & (pre)viewers for Linux, Apple macOS, Microsoft Windows, the World Wide Web & more.
 - [awesome-django](https://github.com/shahraizali/awesome-django) - The Best Django Resource, Awesome Django for mature packages.